 We have net liabilities in liquidation and do not expect to have any cash that could be returned to stockholders.
 We have sold or disposed of all of our fixed and other tangible assets.
-We have had several inquiries about our intellectual property during the wind down, although to date, no offers have been presented.
-Consequently, we have assigned no value to our intangible assets in our Statement of Net Liabilities in Liquidation.

 We have recognized no revenue following the announcement to begin the orderly wind down.
 We may not be able to negotiate a settlement of all of the Company's obligations to its creditors.
 These include, without limitation, long-term contractual obligations associated with one remaining office lease, a business agreement with a third party and trade payables with vendors.